OfferZen-Community/arinsuretech-activity-root-setup/README.md

 - Copy your API key and save it somewhere - you'll need it later!
 - Click "close"

 Now that your account has all the required modules, and your API key is activated, you're ready to interact with the Root API!
-Don't forget to brag in your team channel.
+Don't forget to brag in your team channel. 😎

 ## Further reading
 - [Root Insurance guides](https://app.root.co.za/docs/insurance/guides)
 - [Root Insurance API documentation](https://app.root.co.za/docs/insurance/api)

-- Check your team slack channel and bask in the glory of your great success! 🌈